Jiro75/Zeto-An-Interpretable-Exoplanet-Classifier/README.md

 ### For Students & Enthusiasts
 1. **Chat Interface**: Click on the chatbot icon
-2. **Guided Input**: Answer conversational questions about your celestial object
-3. **Discover**: Receive classification results with educational explanations
+2. **Discover**: Receive classification results with comprehensive analysis
-4. **Learn**: Explore what makes a planet potentially habitable
+3. **Learn**: Explore what makes a planet potentially habitable

 ### Example Input Features
 ```